Seven Benefits of Nanny Tax Compliance

-Employ your domestic worker the right way.
-Here are seven ways domestic employment law compliance benefits and protects you, your family, and your employee.
+Employ your nanny and other household employees the right way.
+Here are seven ways nanny tax law compliance benefits and protects you, your family, and your employee.

 1. Attract Higher Quality Candidates

-When you hire a nanny or other household employee, you’re bringing a professional on board.
+When you hire a nanny or other household employee, you are bringing a professional on board.
 They expect the same benefits and protections of being paid legally afforded to those who work in an office, retail store, restaurant, or other types of workplaces.
-By doing payroll and taxes the right way, you’ll pick from a larger pool of qualified candidates and have a better chance of finding the right fit for your family.
+By doing nanny taxes and payroll the right way, you will pick from a larger pool of qualified candidates and have a better chance of finding the right fit for your family.
 This is especially true now when household employees understand how legal pay provides a financial safety net during a health crisis.

 2. Work with a Happier Employee